osinstom/osinstom.github.io/_pages/about.md

 as the R&D team leader at Orange, where I was responsible for research planning and strategy, system design, PoC delivery, engineering and driving a day-to-day work.
 Since 2021 I've been a senior team member at Open Networking Foundation (until 2022) and Intel Corporation (until now), working as a software engineer on SDN, 5G and edge computing.

+Except for my industrial experience, I'm an adjunct in the Architecture and Applications for the Internet team at Warsaw University of Technology, where
+I research any aspects of high-performance, scalable and programmable network systems and supervise or co-supervise several bachelor & master students.
+I'm also a lecturer, see more info about my [teaching](https://osinstom.github.io/teaching/) activities.

 I believe in life-long learning.
 Thus, I'm a big fan (but not a freak!) of self-development.
 I always try to develop my talents.
 According to the CliftonStrengths assessment developed by the Gallup Institute, my TOP5 talents are: